 Hazardous Waste Manifest System

-EPA tracks the movement of hazardous waste generated and managed within the United States from "cradle to grave" - from when it leaves the place of generation until it gets to the place where it is managed.
+EPA tracks the movement of hazardous waste generated and managed within the United States from "cradle to grave" - from the point when the waste leaves the place of generation until it gets to the place where it is treated, stored, or disposed at a designated facility.
 A uniform hazardous waste manifest (EPA Form 8700-22) is used to track hazardous waste.
-The manifest travels with the hazardous waste and must be signed by the generator, transporter, and the receiving facility.
+The manifest travels with the hazardous waste and must be signed by the generator, transporter, and designated facility.

-EPA's new e-Manifest system launched on June 30, 2018. e-Manifest is a national web-based system, developed and maintained by EPA, that will allow hazardous waste shipments to be tracked electronically. e-Manifest allows the use of three different types of manifests:
+EPA's e-Manifest system is a national web-based system, developed and maintained by EPA, that allows hazardous waste shipments to be tracked electronically. e-Manifest allows the use of three different types of manifests:

-- Paper - generator, transporter, and receiving facility all sign on paper
+- Paper - the generator, transporter, and designated facility all sign on paper

-- Hybrid - starts as paper manifest signed by the generator and then is signed electronically by the transporter and receiving facility
+- Hybrid - starts as a paper manifest signed by the generator and then is signed electronically by the transporter and designated facility

 - Electronic - created in e-Manifest and electronically signed by all entities listed on the manifest

 Since 1980, DEC has entered manifest information from hazardous waste transportation into a DEC computer system where the data from the manifests is maintained and hazardous waste tracking is accomplished.
-The original paper manifest forms are scanned into an electronic image storage system to maintain a permanent document record.
-Beginning on June 30, 2018, DEC will obtain data for all electronic manifests and all final manifests from EPA's e-Manifest system.
+The original paper manifest forms were scanned into an electronic image storage system to maintain a permanent document record.
+Since June 30, 2018, DEC has been required to obtain the majority of New York-based manifest data from EPA's e-Manifest system.

 Manifest data and images are used by DEC personnel and law enforcement officials for enforcement of federal and state hazardous waste and transportation regulatory requirements.
 Manifest data is also used for auditing special assessments, supporting the hazardous waste regulatory fee program, and annual hazardous waste reports.

 Hazardous waste manifests are required to transport hazardous waste across the nation.
 Generators can use electronic, hybrid or paper manifests for shipments of hazardous waste.
-A generator that is interested in using electronic or hybrid manifests should contact their hazardous waste transporter and receiving facility to determine if those manifest formats are available for the generator to use.
+A generator that is interested in using electronic or hybrid manifests should contact their hazardous waste transporter and designated facility to determine if those manifest formats are available for the generator to use.
 If an entity wishes to use paper manifests, they must obtain paper manifest forms from printers approved by the EPA to print the forms.
-A link to a list of these approved printers can be found in the right-hand column of this page under "Links Leaving DEC's Website."
+A list of these approved printers can be found on EPA’s Approved Manifest Printer Registry.
 Hazardous Waste Manifest Forms not available from DEC.

-Under the e-Manifest system a newly revised (5-copy) manifest will be required.
-However, EPA will allow the regulated community to use up any remaining copies of the current (6-copy) manifest form that they may have.
+Beginning on January 22, 2025, EPA will be requiring the use of a newly revised (4-copy) manifest for hazardous waste shipments.
+However, EPA will allow the regulated community to use up any remaining copies of the current (5-copy) manifest form that they may have for domestic shipments only, all import and export shipments must be completed using the new 4-copy manifest.

 Hazardous Waste Manifest Forms Must Be Legible